DRDC-RDDC/pyMassEvac/paper/paper.md

 a learning algorithm for this environment is that the set of valid actions are dependent on both the state variable $S_k$ and the parameters defined in the initial state $S_0$---see Section 4.1 of @rempel2024a.
-The `step` function takes this into account and only steps the forward to the next event if the selected action is valid.
+The `step` function takes this into account and only steps forward to the next event if the selected action is valid.
 However, when using a reinforcement learning algorithm a form of invalid action masking [@huang2022a; @hou2023a] should also be considered.